sous-chefs/firefox/README.md

 Include the default recipe on a node's runlist to ensure that Firefox is installed.

-An example retrieving the version installed by using `firefox_version`:
+The following example retrieves the version installed by using `firefox_version` method:

 ```ruby
 v = firefox_version